Objectives and Achievements 2014

 - Information on community engagement projects and contributions to be gathered at Group level.

-- Several community engagement projects were started.
+- Several local community engagement projects started.